Cookies on this website

 Benh Vien Hospital in Vietnam (Hospital for Tropical Diseases in Ho Chi Minh City) next-door to where the Oxford University Clinical Research Unit is based.

-• Central nervous system infections
+• central nervous system infections

-• Opportunistic infections in HIV
+• opportunistic infections in HIV

-• Dengue
+• dengue

-• Tuberculosis
+• tuberculosis

-• Influenza / emerging viral infections
+• influenza and emerging viral infections

-• Malaria
+• malaria

-• Typhoid / enteric infections
+• typhoid and enteric infections

-• Antimicrobial resistance
+• antimicrobial resistance

-OUCRU has established a formal training programme for Vietnamese and expatriate clinicians and scientists in partnership with HTD in Ho Chi Minh City and NHTD in Hanoi, the Health Services and national universities.
-The programme includes training courses for postdoctoral scientists, research clinicians and medical elective placements.
+OUCRU has established a formal training programme for Vietnamese and international clinicians and scientists in partnership with HTD, NHTD, national universities, and the Health Services.
+The programme includes training courses for postdoctoral scientists, research clinicians, and medical elective placements.
 In addition, OUCRU offers internationally registered PhD fellowships.

 OUCRU tour - Ho Chi Minh City and Hanoi in Vietnam, and Jakarta in Indonesia